Rail transport in New Zealand: Current projects

-The City Rail Link is an underground rail line currently under construction linking Britomart Transport Centre to Mount Eden railway station in Auckland and is due to open in 2024.
-Light rail networks are planned for Auckland and Wellington.
+The City Rail Link is an underground rail line currently under construction linking Waitematā railway station to Maungawhau railway station in Auckland and is due to open in 2026.

+In December 2018, the Government of New Zealand committed funding to reintroducing a five-year trial rail service, named Te Huia, between Papakura in southern Auckland to Hamilton, starting in 2020.
+As a result of the COVID-19 pandemic in New Zealand, the Te Huia service had been delayed commencing operations to sometime after 3 August 2020, changed from its initial announced opening date of March 2020.
 Advocacy group Greater Auckland proposed the Regional Rapid Rail initiative in 2017, including tilt trains with a maximum speed of 160 km/h.
 This network would provide passenger services linking Auckland with Hamilton, Tauranga and Rotorua.
-In December 2018, the Government of New Zealand committed funding to reintroducing a five-year trial rail service, named Te Huia, between Papakura in southern Auckland to Hamilton, starting in 2020.
-As a result of the COVID-19 pandemic in New Zealand, the Te Huia service had been delayed commencing operations to sometime after 3 August 2020, changed from its initial announced opening date of March 2020.

 In 2020, the government announced funding for a number of rail-related infrastructure projects, mainly in the Auckland region.

+A business case is progressing for a branch railway to be built from the North Auckland Line to Northport at Marsden Point.

 Operations

 Freight

 Freight is carried by KiwiRail and provides the majority of its revenue traffic.
 In the 2017–2018 financial year, freight contributed $350.7 million in revenue or 57% of the company's total revenue.
 Freight is mostly bulk traffic geared towards export industries, with general freight being largely restricted to containerised and palletised products on the trunk route.
 Major bulk freight includes coal, lime, steel, wood and wood products, paper pulp, dry and liquid milk, cars, fertiliser, grain and shipping containers.

 Freight levels have returned to the level that they were at when the railway had a virtual monopoly on land transport, prior to 1983.
 In 1980 11.8 million tonnes of freight was moved by rail, in 1994 this had decreased to 9.4 million tonnes.
 By 1999, tonnes carried had increased to 12.9 million tonnes, slightly more than the 1975 peak.
 In the 2006–2007 financial year, 13.7 million tonnes of freight were carried.
 This equated to 3.96 million net tonne kilometres (or the number of tonnes of traffic gained in 2008–2009 compared to the amount of traffic hauled in the 2006–2007 year).

-In recent years the amount of freight moved by rail has increased substantially and has started to gain market share in non-bulk areas as well.
+In recent years, the amount of freight moved by rail has increased substantially and has started to gain market share in non-bulk areas as well.
 Freight on the North Island Main Trunk line between Auckland and Palmerston North saw an increase of 39% in freight volumes between 2006 and 2007.
 The five daily trains on the 667 km line reduced truck volumes on the route by around 120 per day.

 A 2008 study by the Ministry of Transport predicted that by 2031 rail freight volumes would increase to 23 million tonnes per annum or 70% on the 2006–2007 financial year.
 In 2018 the same report found freight levels had increased by 17% between 2007 and 2012.